Prouse Family of Wainuiomata

 Richard Prouse II

-The Prouse family, descendants of Richard and Mary (née King) Prouse, played a pivotal role in the early development of Wainuiomata, leaving a lasting legacy as timber millers and pioneers.
+The Prouse family, descendants of Richard Prouse and Mary Snowden King, were key figures in the early development of Wainuiomata.
+Their legacy as timber millers, community builders, and settlers left a lasting mark on the valley.

-Richard Prouse II was just 10 years old when he arrived in New Zealand.
-After initially settling on Old Porirua Road, the family relocated to Wainuiomata in 1850.
-Here, Richard established a sawmill and built a home with his sons from pitsawn timber—a home that, along with another built for Richard’s eldest son William, still stands today, occupied by their descendants.
+Richard Prouse II (1829–1894) was just 10 years old when he arrived in New Zealand.
+After initially settling with his family on Old Porirua Road, where they began cutting timber in the Johnsonville area, the family moved to Wainuiomata in 1850.

 Tags: